 - And in our part of world, Meghalaya, it is one of the indigenous food of the Bhoi tribe.
 It is cooked along with dry fish.
 Makes a perfect combo with fatty food such as pork.
 The locals also used it to make delicious pickles out of it.
 Apart from cooking, they also used the flowers as a mordant for making natural dyes!
 The Garo tribe called it 'galda' which they prepared by boiling it with pork, fish or chicken.

-If you have some hibiscus flowers, you will need to dry and powder them, use the red hibiscus varieties for the ruby red colour.
+If you have some hibiscus flowers or roselle petals, you will need to dry and powder them, use the red hibiscus varieties for the ruby red colour.
 Store them in containers and you can use it for different purposes.

 As promised, let me share our Zizira recipe of how to prepare hibiscus tea: